connorphee/league_app/README.md

-# Welcome to my League of Legends stat tracker!
+# League of Legends stat tracker!

 > A simple website to track League of Legends stats. — https://league-stat-tracker.herokuapp.com/